HewlettPackard/OpenShift-on-SimpliVity/dev-docs.md

 ## Cluster validation

 During the solution deployment all components are validated as they are deployed.
-Upon completion of the deploment playbooks the OCP cluster should be up, functioning correctly and ready for application deployments.
-You have an option, as part of runing the site.yml playbook, to deploy, validate and remove a sample WordPress application.
+Upon completion of the deployment playbooks the OCP cluster should be up, functioning correctly and ready for application deployments.
+You have an option, as part of running the site.yml playbook, to deploy, validate and remove a sample WordPress application.
 This sample WordPress application can also be deployed, validated and removed at a later time by running the wordpress.yml playbook manually.

 ### Sample WordPress application

 The sample WordPress application deployment performs the following operations:
 1. Deployment
    - Create a namespace for the WordPress application
-   - Create a storage class for the WordPress and MySQL for persistant storage
+   - Create a storage class for the WordPress and MySQL for persistent storage
-   - Create persistant volume claims (PVC) for WordPress and MySQL
+   - Create persistent volume claims (PVC) for WordPress and MySQL
    - Create deployments for WordPress and MySQL
    - Create services for WordPress and MySQL
    - Expose a route to the WordPress application server